Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-16-THM-Splunk-Dashboards-And-Reports.md

 This is a writeup for the TryHackMe room (Splunk: Dashboards and Reports)[https://tryhackme.com/room/splunkdashboardsandreports].
 It's probably best to go through the Introductory rooms first and these are linked to from the Introduction task under Pre-requisites.

 I'm excited for this room.
 I love those SIEM dashboards.
-You feel like your commanding a starship or at least doing something important!
+You feel like your commanding a starship!
 Let's gOoO!

 ---
 ## Task 2 - Organizing Data in Splunk